Umuzi-org/tech-department/content/topics/work/mock-interview/_index.md

 As a recruit mock interviews are done so to give you a glimpse of what you can expect from a real life interview.
 This is a great way to prepare you of what is to come.

-The Mock Interview Process also invloves the following as we try to make it as real life as possible.
+The Mock Interview Process also invloves the following as we try to make it as realistic as possible.

 #### Whiteboarding
 Basically this is when the interviewer asks you to solve a code challenge on a whiteboard